 Each Filter Chip has the ability to output sharp-cutoff, narrow sub-bands required by radar mode and so "radar mode" is effectively no longer a separate mode of the correlator.
 However, radar processing requires 1 Hz resolution on ~30 kHz bandwidth while simultaneously obtaining reasonable spectral resolution on the wide 2 GHz baseband that the 30 kHz is part of.
-One way this can be accomplished is by using two, 128-lag correlator cells within one sub-band correlator and recirculation x256 to get 1 Hz resolution on the 31.25 kHz, while using the rest of the correlator to correlate all of the required sub-bands that make up the 2 GHz baseband.
+One way this can be accomplished is by using two, 128-lag correlator cells within one sub-band of one quadrant of the correlator and spectral magnification x256 to get 1 Hz resolution on the 31.25 kHz, while using another quadrant of the correlator to correlate all of the required sub-bands that make up the 2 GHz baseband.
 Additionally, it is possible for the CMIB to capture and readout filtered and re-quantized data for software processing.
 The maximum filter output bandwidth for which all data can be captured is 4 Msample/sec, subject to CMIB and network performance.
 The minimum specification is to be able to capture all data (8-bit or 4-bit samples) at a 31.25 kHz bandwidth for one sub-band of each baseband.
 Currently, two 31.25 kHz 8-bit sub-bands can be captured and wider bandwidths with correspondingly fewer bits are also possible.